the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 Number of questions: 20
 ```

-Your generated exam might look like:
+your generated exam might look like:

 ```
 1. Which of the following organelles is primarily responsible for generating ATP, the main energy currency of the cell?